UCI-GREGoR/wgs-calling/README.md

 #### Variant Calling

 All variant calling in this pipeline is conducted per-subject, ignoring batch data.
-SNV calls from the user-configured tool (e.g. DeepVariant, Octopus) are aggregated in `results/{toolname}/{projectid}/{sampleid}.sorted.vcf.gz`.
+SNV calls from the user-configured tool (e.g. DeepVariant) are aggregated in `results/{toolname}/{projectid}/{sampleid}.sorted.vcf.gz`.
 SV calls from ensemble calling based on user-configured tools and exclusion criteria are aggregated in `results/final/{projectid}/{sampleid}.sv.vcf.gz`.
 Note that these paths and filenames are subject to change before stabilization of the workflow.

-#### (DeepVariant only) GVCFs for Batch Calling
+#### GVCFs for Batch Calling

-If the user has selected DeepVariant for SNV calling, gvcf files per-subject will be collected at `results/deepvariant/{projectid}/{sampleid}.g.vcf.gz`.
+If the user has selected a compatible tool for SNV calling, gvcf files per-subject will be collected at `results/deepvariant/{projectid}/{sampleid}.g.vcf.gz`.
 These files are not used in the pipeline itself, and represent the raw output of `deepvariant postprocess_variants`.
 At some point, these will likely receive further processing in anticipation of use with e.g. GLnexus in a different pipeline.
 Also at some point, I'll probably add a flag for disabling the production of gvcf output, but that's not urgent.

-gvcf output is not supported by Octopus and so is not possible in this pipeline.

 #### Optional: emit methods description and software version data